Anil1111/Academic-Projects-Tutorials/Spring/stepsToRun.md

 ## Ruuning Project - TODO

+It consists of two backends:

-The restful-web-services contains the hardcoded and basic authentication enabled backend.
+- The `restful-web-services` contains the hardcoded and basic authentication enabled backend.
-The restful-web-services-jwt contains the JWT authentication enabled backend.
+- The `restful-web-services-jwt` contains the JWT authentication enabled backend.

 ### Run Steps - Backend

 1. From the `Spring-Boot-Dashboard` sidebar, click on the run icon
-2. Sleect athe app to run `restful-web-services` and click `ok`
+2. Select athe app to run `restful-web-services` and click `ok`
 3. wait and select `com.richard...RestfulWebServicesApplication`
 4. The application will start running and Debug console will see the output

 ### Observing outputs - TODO

 1. Run the requests present in the `requests.http` file to fire the REST API Calls
-    - append the right `Authorization` value that you can generate from RESTlet Client
+    - append the right `Authorization` value that you can generate from `RESTlet Client`(Google Chrome Extension)

-2. Alternatively, You can run the requests using the Restlet Client which is a chrome extension.
+2. Alternatively, You can run the requests using the `Restlet Client` which is a chrome extension.
     - You may construct the basic authorization on it using the `Add Authorization` option along with Origin
-3. By default, use the credential to log as Form authentication in the spring security login form: `Username`: richard and `Password`: dummy
+3. By default, use the credential to log as Form authentication in the spring security login form:
+    - `Username`: richard and `Password`: dummy
 4. Use the URL `http://localhost:8085/h2-console` to view the H2 db console, where enter the `JDBC URL` as `jdbc:h2:mem:testdb`

 ### Run Steps - Frontend